Common Billing Questions

 About Your Bill

-For questions about your bill, payment arrangements and online bill pay, contact the St. Joseph Health patient billing department:
+If you have questions about your bill, payment arrangements and online bill pay, contact 866-747-2455.

-It is the policy of St Joseph Health to collect all co-pays, deductibles, co-insurance amounts, private room charges or any other non-covered amounts, at time of service.
+It is our policy to collect all co-pays, deductibles, co-insurance amounts, private room charges or any other non-covered amounts, at time of service.
 Please be prepared to pay these amounts when you arrive.
 If, after your insurance pays your bill, there is a refund due to you, it will be processed within 10 days of the insurance payment.

 Under certain circumstance, you will be required to pay a deposit based on an estimate of your charges.
 The hospital accepts, cash, checks, or credit cards as forms of payment.